aa-fiu-classes/tcn-6430-web/lab-3-openvpn.md

 apt install openvpn easy-rsa
 ```

-Optionally, you can also upgrade all packages to their latest versions using `sudo apt upgrade` (generally, a good idea to keep everything up-to-date), but it is not required for this lab.
+Optionally, you can also upgrade all the packages to their latest versions using `sudo apt upgrade` (generally, a good idea to keep everything up-to-date), but it is not required in this lab.

 ### 3. Set up CA